Jayesh-Office/UserManagement/README.md

 This is user management springboot application.

 Following are the apis endpoints-
-1. Login endpoint "/api/users/login" -
+1. Login endpoint "/api/users/login" -  <br />
-   This is a POST request and in this we have to pass "username" and "password" and in respose we get JWT token.
+   This is a POST request and in this we have to pass "username" and "password" and in respose we get JWT token.  <br />

-2. Get All User List "/api/users" -
+2. Get All User List "/api/users" -  <br />
-   This is GET request to get the list of "Users".
+   This is GET request to get the list of "Users".  <br />

 3. Create User "api/users/create" -
    This is POST request and in this we have to pass the following JSON data in body.